CSC-3380-Spring-2024/Team-10-Recipe/README.md

 6. In the other terminal, run `cd Recipe_Proj.Server`
 7. Execute `dotnet run` in both terminals
 8. Open [http://localhost:5155](http://localhost:5155) in your browser

+### Note to Alex:

+Stupid Sqltools extension path:
+/Users/myusername/Library/Application Support/vscode-sqltools

+change package-lock.json line 4 requires to false

+might need to do the same to Team-10-Recipe/package-lock.json as well